 Blush’d at herself

-So expectations are high by the time she’s brought on: a tender and blushing young thing she must be, but full of supressed passion.
+So expectations are high by the time she’s brought on: a tender and blushing young thing she must be, but full of suppressed passion.
 Here she must have been at least forty five, hair lacquered into a crash helmet, and with the voice of one who smoked sixty a day.
 She was hardly so lovely fair that the sense ached at her- the murder scene must have come as quite a relief.
-The biggest misjudgement, though, was the Iago.
-He was a moustachioed villain, transparently up to no good.
+The biggest misjudgment, though, was the Iago.
+He was a mustachioed villain, transparently up to no good.
 This of course made the rest of the characters look like credulous idiots, all going on about him being honest, honest Iago, and weighing his words e’er he gave them breath, when we could all see he was as subtle as Dick Dastardly.